Fabrisdev/htmv-docs/docs/getting-started/what-is-htmv.md

 Opposite to many other web frameworks, no code evaluation is allowed which leads to safer and more predictable rendering.

 ## Features:
-- 0 javascript sent by default to the client.
+- 0 javascript sent by default.
 - File system based routing.
 - Simplicity.